 Thank you for visiting the Marriage section of our web site.
 Niagara Falls is a legendary place for marriages.
 The office of the City Clerk is dedicated to offering those who wish to marry in Niagara Falls a truly elegant experience.
-Here you will find instructions on how to obtain a Marriage License, have a civil Marriage Ceremony in our offices or have a private religious or civil Marriage Ceremony elsewhere.
+Through this office you will receive instructions on how to obtain a Marriage License, have a civil Marriage Ceremony performed by City Officiants in City Hall or outdoors with the majestic Niagara State Park as a backdrop (weather permitting).
+Private religious or civil Marriage Ceremony elsewhere is also an option.

 Duration of the Marriage License